ErpNetDocs/tech/advanced/user-business-rules/examples/set-deliveryterms.md

 If there is a need to set a value in the purchase invoice in the DeliveryTerms field, the action of the user business rule must set a casted value from a calculated attribute in the DeliveryTermsCode attribute.
 The calculated attribute must cast an integer to type <br>
-'Aloe.EnterpriseOne.Model.Finance.Intrastat.DeliveryTerms'.
+'Aloe.@@name.Model.Finance.Intrastat.DeliveryTerms'.
 For example - if the user wants to set SeliveryTermsCode on 'FOB' automatically, the user business rule must contain an action:

 1 SETVALUE ATTRIB:DeliveryTermsCode ATTRIB:#CA

-And the #CA should have an integer value, casted to 'Aloe.EnterpriseOne.Model.Finance.Intrastat.DeliveryTerms', for example:
+And the #CA should have an integer value, casted to 'Aloe.@@name.Model.Finance.Intrastat.DeliveryTerms', for example:

-10 CAST CONST:3 CONST:Aloe.EnterpriseOne.Model.Finance.Intrastat.DeliveryTerms
+10 CAST CONST:3 CONST:Aloe.@@name.Model.Finance.Intrastat.DeliveryTerms

 Having this business rule set up, when the event happens, it would set the Delivery Terms of the Purchase invoice to 'FOB'.